tonym128/tonym128.github.io/_posts/2018-03-16-the-pixelated-dawn-of-virtual-reality.markdown

 I personally feel like it might have to be productivity enhancement that catches on.

-Imagine pulling pulling out a pair of VR glasses and going to work on their giant virtual screens with a virtual keyboard and virtual touch screen with some haptic feedback, all powered by your mobile phone in your pocket.
+Imagine pulling out a pair of VR glasses and going to work on their giant virtual screens with a virtual keyboard and virtual touch screen with some haptic feedback, all powered by your mobile phone in your pocket.

-[Oculus Dash](https://mashable.com/2017/10/11/oculus-dash-multitasking-desktop-apps-in-virtual-reality/#cKLerSblU8qL) is a early move in this direction.
+[Oculus Dash](https://mashable.com/2017/10/11/oculus-dash-multitasking-desktop-apps-in-virtual-reality/#cKLerSblU8qL) is an early move in this direction.

 One of the biggest pains I've had is the barrier to entry.
-Whether it's needing to have a Gaming PC, or needing to have a 3m x 3m area to play games.
+Whether its needing to have a Gaming PC, or needing to have a 3m x 3m area to play games.
 Needing to put my phone into this clunky holder.

 Always there's these steps you need to do, in our day and age people need to be able to step into and out of something as easily as unlocking their phones, and space is at a higher premium that it ever was before.